-- 13. Enhance women's leadership and empowerment - 14.
-Combat marital rape, domestic violence and violence and discrimination against women and children - 15.
-Counter hate-speech and incitement to violence - 16.
-Combat discrimination and violence against ethnic and religious minorities - 17.
+- 3.1.13.
+Enhance women's leadership and empowerment - 3.1.14.
+Combat marital rape, domestic violence and violence and discrimination against women and children - 3.1.15.
+Counter hate-speech and incitement to violence - 3.1.16.
+Combat discrimination and violence against ethnic, religious and other minorities - 3.1.17.
 Strengthen interethnic and interreligious understanding and harmony

-1. Ratification of outstanding core international treaties
+3.1.1.
+Ratification of outstanding core international treaties